Transition Safety Glasses: Pros and Cons

 Here’s what you should know:

-Unfortunately, you can’t drive with light transitional lenses.
-They operate by changing when exposed to UV rays.
+Unless you’re in a convertible with the top down, it’s highly likely that your transitional lenses won’t work.
+The lens material operates by changing when exposed to UV rays.
 The windshield of your car also blocks UV rays, and because the windshield is doing the job, your glasses won’t get enough UV light to change colors.

 This means you’ll still need to have a pair of sunglasses when you’re driving, which may eliminate the benefit of light transitional lenses altogether.